Rabies (novel): Plot summary

 The committee of people responsible for running all the aspects of the airport quickly gathers as the 'Anti-Rabies committee'.
 They impose a strict quarantine on the medical center and the transit of Terminal 2, and general quarantine of the entire Terminal 2.
 Cases begin appearing rapidly, whilst Dr. Hamilton, who has received all the necessary supplies from London, to create a world class microbiology laboratory in the Control Tower of the airport, and epidemiological teams from all over the world start arriving.
 One of them consists of Dr. Coro Deveroux, and Dr. Lieberman (now using the surname Lohman, and who has disappeared following the incident at his Wolfenden House laboratory).
-Soon Dr. Hamilton comes to a further realization: the virus is nothing like any other rabies virus seen till now, for not only is it extremely virulent and replicates at an alarming rate, it is a mutant strain that has an additional layer covering its viral envelope - something against which no existing rabies vaccination produced antibodies will have any effect on.
+Dr. Hamilton comes to a further realization: the virus is nothing like any other rabies virus seen before, for not only is it extremely virulent and replicates at an alarming rate, it is a mutant strain that has an additional layer covering its viral envelope - something against which no existing rabies vaccination will have any effect on.